chrender/libmonospaceif/configuration-options.md

 **Overview**

-This file lists all available configuration options for libcellif.
-Please note that other options may be available depending on the interface which libcellif is linked to.
+This file lists all available configuration options for libmonospaceif.
+Please note that other options may be available depending on the interface which libmonospaceif is linked to.
 The following list shows all the options that the API understands via the "set_configuration_value" function.

 ---